Part 1: Setting up R Server

 Once you’re logged in, you may need to perform a system restart.
 If you see a message like the one pictured type sudo reboot and wait for the login screen to show up.
 Log back in with the root user and your new password.

 Type the letter R to enter into R Server.
-Now let’s install some important R packages.
+Now we can install some important R packages.

 install.packages('Rserve')